jixuan1989/init_ec2/README.md

 # init_ec2
 This project helps users to initialize a new cluster.

+For example, you can watch a use case vedio on Youtube: https://youtu.be/OvVaib5xllo

 It is suitable for:

  * a real cluster, which consists of PCs, small servers or other  physical machines you own.